Olive View–UCLA Medical Center

 Olive View–UCLA Medical Center is a hospital, funded by Los Angeles County, located in the Sylmar neighborhood of Los Angeles, California.
-It is one of the primary healthcare delivery systems in the north San Fernando Valley, especially the area's large working-class population.
+It is one of the primary healthcare delivery systems in the north San Fernando Valley, serving the area's large working-class population.
 Olive View is also the closest county hospital serving the Antelope Valley after High Desert Hospital was converted to an urgent care clinic in 2003.